therealozp/class-notes/discrete-math/Boolean/Valid and Invalid arguments.md

 - Argument form is considered valid if **true premises always result in a true conclusion**
 - Any argument made with a valid form is considered **valid**, even if the substitution made results in some false premise(s).
 - To be a **sound** argument, the argument must both be **valid** and have **all true premises.**
-- Invalid arguments, made with an invalid form, are **never considered sound**, even if all the premises are true
+- Invalid arguments, made with an invalid form, are **never considered sound**, even if all the premises are true.
 - For any valid argument, the conclusion **follows** from the premises.

 When we are talking about *validity*, we are talking about its form; when we are talking about *soundness*, we are talking about it's applications.